Conforming and discontinuous discretizations of non-isothermal Darcy-Forchheimer flows

 We are left to control the right hand side of \eqref{eq:error_equation_4_old}.
-To this aim, we use the Lipschitz-continuity of the viscosity coefficient $\nu$ (we denote by $L_{\nu}$ the Lipschitz constant) and the triangle inequality to get:
+To this aim, we use the Lipschitz-continuity of the viscosity coefficient $\nu$ (we recall that $L_{\nu}$ is its Lipschitz constant) and the triangle inequality to get:

 Now, in the third step of the proof, we focus on the temperature equation.
 We consider $(\mathbf{v}_h, q_h, S_h) = (\mathbf{0}, 0, \delta_T^k)$ in \eqref{eq:error_equation_2} and we obtain:

 where, due to Lemma~\ref{lem:Ch_temam_skewsymm}, we have that $\mathcal{C}_h(\mathbf{u}_h^{k}, \delta_T^{k}, \delta_T^k) \geq 0$.
 Then, we are left with: